harshb2204/jdis/README.md

     @Override
     protected void decode(ChannelHandlerContext ctx, ByteBuf in, List<Object> out) {
-        if (in.readableBytes() < 1) return;
+        // Need at least 1 byte to determine the format if (in.readableBytes() < 1) return;

-        byte firstByte = in.getByte(in.readerIndex());
+        // Peek at the first byte without consuming it byte firstByte = in.getByte(in.readerIndex());

         if (firstByte == '*') {
             decodeRESPArray(in, out);
         } else {